THE FUTURE COLLECTIVE

 A DISCUSSION SERIES: Food Production, Viticulture, Labor, Food Security, and Housing Affordability in Sonoma Valley:

-In collaboration with Dos’ Bar, this three-part series is a collaboration between Dos’ Bar and The Future Collective will explore the intersection of local food and wine production, employers and farmworkers, housing affordability, and food security.
+In collaboration with Dos’ Bar, this three-part will explore the intersection of local food and wine production, employers and farmworkers, housing affordability, and food security.
 By opening a dialog between people in these interrelated industries and inviting the public to listen and participate, our goal is to bring a lens of sustainable agriculture to a community-wide conversation about the future of Sonoma Valley.

 Elise Gonzalez: Catalyst Food Security Initiative